 Perhaps the most unique video feature that Pix-Star offer is the ability to include them in slideshows.
 This isn’t commonly offered and adds a unique touch of personality to your customized slideshows.
 Videos can be set to play muted, with their sound, or to be excluded altogether from slideshows.
 Alternatively, you can view videos individually via the frame’s media gallery, or directly from a connected USB/SD card.

 Pix-Star’s frames use a 4:3 aspect ratio for their display and offer manually adjustable color & brightness settings.
-They can be wall-mounted thanks to the standard VESA mount and dedicated hanging hole on the frame’s back.
+They can be wall-mounted thanks to Pix-Star supporting the standard VESA mount (bought separately) and dedicated hanging holes on the frame’s back.
 Additionally, each Pix-Star frame comes with an attachable stand.
 All of Pix-Star’s frames can be mounted or rested in either portrait or landscape orientation, and photos can be rotated without having to leave the slideshow.

 How to load videos and audio to digital video frames in 2022?